fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleAdministrativeInfo](#bundleadministrativeinfo)

 #### AvailabilityDate
-**Description:** &#x1F4CC; The AvailabilityDate element contains the date at which the bundle became, will become available.
+**Description:** &#x1F4CC; The AvailabilityDate element contains the date at which the bundle became or will become available.
 The date must be provided conforming to ISO 8601 in the form YYYY-MM-DD.

 	Interface Facet:			yes, display